websages/tumble/README.md

 # Tumble

+The canonical installation of tumble is found at [http://tumble.wcyd.org](http://tumble.wcyd.org).

 ## History

 Tumble was a "Wouldn't it be cool?" project handed to [Scott Schnedier](https://github.com/sschneid) back in 2004.
 The idea was to create a website similar to a tumbleblog.
 Obviously, eventually tumblr ccame along and the rest was history.